-Historic Seattle makes preliminary offer to purchase the Showbox
+Historic Seattle makes preliminary offer to buy the Showbox

 West said Forbes has not yet given a formal answer to their preliminary offer, which was announced at a Wednesday night rally at the Showbox and first reported by The Stranger.

-Forbes’ company did not immediately respond to a request for comment.
-According to The Stranger, Aaron Pickus, a spokesperson for Forbes’ company, emailed the publication with a statement saying that Forbes “has and will always consider any serious purchaser that offers fair market value for the property” and that “we would be happy to consider their offer if it contained an acceptable price and verifiable funding source.”
+Aaron Pickus, a spokesperson for Forbes’ company, said in an emailed statement that “the owner has and will always consider any serious purchaser that offers fair market-value for the property.”

 Historic Seattle has until the day before a June 5 Landmarks Preservation Board hearing to delay or table the landmark nomination process, West says.

 In 2009, Historic Seattle purchased Washington Hall, at 14th Avenue and East Fir Street in the Central Area, for $1.5 million and spent another $8 million over the next seven years rehabbing the building.
 While the Showbox may not need as many ongoing improvements, it would require significantly more money to purchase upfront.
 Historic Seattle is seeking a firm purchase price from Forbes before securing financial commitments from a large group of philanthropic investors, according to West.

 Forbes sought damages of around $40 million — a figure Historic Seattle is using as its loose target for now — in a lawsuit filed last year against the city that contended a Seattle City Council measure to preserve the longtime venue was illegal.
+(On Friday, both Forbes and the city filed motions for summary judgment in the case.
+Forbes is seeking to void the ordinance, which temporarily expands the Pike Place Market Historical District to include the Showbox for 10 months.
+The city, saying it followed proper procedures in enacting the ordinance, is seeking to uphold it.
+A hearing is scheduled for June 21 in King County Superior Court.)

-Last summer news broke that Canadian developer Onni Group planned to purchase the Showbox and build a 44-story residential tower on the downtown site, prompting outcry from the Seattle music community and preservationists.
+Last summer, news broke that Canadian developer Onni Group planned to purchase the Showbox and build a 44-story residential tower on the downtown site, prompting outcry from the Seattle music community and preservationists.

 Meanwhile, the City Council’s efforts to protect the Showbox proceed June 4 when Councilmember Lisa Herbold’s plan to extend the temporary Pike Place Market Historical District boundary by another six months gets a public hearing.
 The boundary expansion, which could protect the building’s use as a music venue in addition to the building’s physical elements, is otherwise set to expire this summer.